forgery810/fl-studio-alesis-vixx/README.md

 - The data.py must be in same folder with the device_AlesisVIxx_1_0_0.py file.
 The folder named can be anything.
 The name in the first line of code of the .py file determines what appears in FL Studio.

 - In FL studio under Options/MIDI settings, select the VI61 (or 25/49)(+) under Input.
 Select "Controller Type" and in the right hand corner you should see the Alesis VIxx option.
+IMPORTANT: MIDIIN2 must be disabled.
+Only enable VI61 under the Input settings.

 - Starting with version 0.3 and later VI25 and 49 need two .vi2/.vi4 files to use all of the functionality.
 The idea is to flip between the two presets to gain access.
 In step mode the first preset's knobs will affect steps 1-8 and the second preset 9-16.
 The same with mixer muting, mixer volume, panning and channel volume.